CHMcCartney/CS4641/docs/_posts/midterm.markdown

 # Problem Definition

 This model will seek to address existing datasets to produce a comparatively more accurate predictive model for taxi trip fares in New York City.
 The current taxi fare system in New York City is based on a meter that calculates the fare based on time and distance and any additional charges such as tolls and surcharges that may be implied during the peak travel times (3).
 However, customers often complain about the unpredictability of taxi fares due to traffic conditions and other factors (4).
-Our goal is to develop a machine learning model that can handle all the factors that go into predicting accurate fares for different routes, traffic conditions and times of the day.
+Our goal is to develop a machine learning model that can handle all the relevant factors that go into predicting accurate fares for different routes, traffic conditions and times of the day.

 # Dataset: